 We can’t think they will understand naturally if you don’t speak up.
 This is where a lot of couples fail.
 Because maybe they’re too scared to share those things.
 Because it is hard if something you know is going on in your heart that you’re wrestling with if something’s bothering you.

 For Example, We can tend to bottle up our feelings instead of sharing them, talking them out like an average person.
 We can get to the point.
 It’s like- we let it build up and throw it up.
 Then one day, we’re going to explode.
-Because we haven’t been talking about it, and then it gets to the point where it’s like- “Why don’t you understand it?”
+Because we haven’t been talking about it, it gets to the point where it’s like- “Why don’t you understand it?”
 They don’t understand because you never said anything about it.

 It means a lot to me that you did that, so communication about everything, about all the positive things, because that’s reassuring.
 You need that in a relationship.
 You need to know, “Oh!
 I’m doing something right.
 My spouse, my partner, appreciates me.

 When times are difficult to talk about, those also to talk about personally that you’re dealing with might not be a struggle in your relationship.
 But it may be a struggle in your own heart.
 Hey sweetie!
-Like I’m dealing with this eternally, only to have that support you offer each other.
+I’m dealing with this eternally, only to have that support you offer each other.
 It’s essential.

 2. Keep Things Exciting

 For Example, I may not know almost the routine, “Hey sweetie!
 Welcome home.”
-I don’t know if they call each other, sweetie.
+I don’t know if they call each other sweetie.
 Maybe they didn’t even ignore each other when they came home from work.

 3. Make A Good Friendship